mlgomez/arch-stage2/README.md

 # Credit

 - Shell configuration with Starship and other tools like fzf and bat were inspired largely by the work the Garuda team put in.
-- Polybar configuration inspired by Yucklys/polybar-nord-theme on GitHub
+- Polybar configuration inspired by https://github.com/Yucklys/polybar-nord-theme
+- EasyEffects presets were taken from https://github.com/JackHack96/PulseEffects-Presets; Belisarius Perfect EQ + Normalization preset drew inspiration from JackHack96's project.
 - If you manage a project or know someone else I may have gotten dotfiles/inspiration from that I forgot about, feel free to post that ***politely*** in the Issues section and I'll mention them at my earliest convenience!